PrincetonUniversity/advanced-command-line/06_awk/README.md

 testing functions that would otherwise be required.
 Now that you have an idea of the kinds of problems sed and awk can solve and their strengths, I hope you know enough to find solutions when you need them.
-The more you practice, the less time you spend needing to look up common constructs.
+The more you practice, the less time you spend needing to look up common patterns.

 Finally, I hope the exercises have given you practice with tmux!
-The next section contains a few other command line utilities that I find indispensable.